-- First, bring 7 cups of water and 1.5 tablespoons salt to a boil in a large cooking pot.
-Add the rice and let it boil at medium high to high heat for 5-6 minutes until the rice grains are soft.
-Make sure to stir the rice while it is cooking.
-Drain the rice well in a colander and set aside.
+- Boil 7 cups of water with 1½ tbsp salt in a large cooking pot.
+Add rice and boil at medium high to high heat for 5 to 6 minutes until rice grains are soft.
+Stir the rice while it is cooking.
+Drain rice in a colander and set aside.

-- Layer the remaining cooked rice, marinated chicken, prunes, spinach and ending with a rice layer.
-Sprinkle the last tablespoon of saffron water and lemon juice over the rice.
-Pour over the two tablespoons of oil evenly all over the rice.
+- Pour two tbsps oil evenly over rice.
 Cover with a sheet of aluminum foil and seal well.
-Place the dish in the oven and bake for an hour or more until a golden crust is formed in the bottom.
+Bake for an hour or more until a golden crust is formed in the bottom.

-- Transfer the cooked rice cake dish onto a wooden surface or place over a moist towel for about 5 minutes.
+- Transfer the dish onto a wooden surface or place over a moist towel for couple minutes.

 - Using a spatula gently loosen the edges as you would do for a cake.
-Place the serving plate over the baking dish or rice cooker and carefully flip it over as you would do for an upside down cake.
+Place a serving plate over the dish and flip it over as you would do for an upside down cake.
 Carefully loosen the rice and arrange it.

 - If you prefer, the crust may be separated, cut and placed around the rice.
-Garnish with sautéed fresh spinach (see note 4) and roasted sliced almonds.
-You may serve this dish with a Persian yogurt dip with shallots.
+Garnish with sautéed fresh spinach (see note 7) and roasted sliced almonds.
+You may serve it with a Persian yogurt dip with shallots.

-- It is important to keep in mind the additional moisture from the other ingredients added to this dish, such as the chicken, spinach and yogurt.
-Therefore, in the first step, the rice should be cooked to yield a fluffy rice that is well done, holds its shape well but is not too wet and delicate.
+- In the first step, rice should be cooked to yield well done fluffy rice, holds its shape well but is not too wet and delicate.

-- Tip for garnish: In a separate skillet heat one teaspoon of oil and sauté 1/4th pound of fresh spinach lightly for a few minutes, making sure not to overcook.
-As this spinach will be used for garnish, it is important to retain the color and shape as much as possible while cooking it and letting the juices evaporate quickly.
-Spread the spinach over a plate and set aside for garnishing at the end.
+- Tip for garnish: Heat one tsp of oil and sauté 1/4th pound of fresh spinach lightly, and do not overcook.
+Make sure to retain the color and shape of spinach and let the juices evaporate quickly.
+Spread it over a plate and set aside or garnish.

 - You can also prepare this recipe on the stove using a non stick cooking pot.

-- Persian spice mix (advieh) is available on Amazon or Persian grocery stores.
+- Persian spice mix (advieh) recipe is on the blog or available on Amazon or Persian grocery stores.
 A middle eastern or Mediterranean mixed spice blend could be a substitute.

 Serving Size: 1 cup